-Depending on the species, your flooring may change color "patina" with prolonged exposure to sunlight.
-Use of window coverings, shades, or tinting your windows is recommended to slow this natural process.
+This flooring may change color "patina" with prolonged exposure to sunlight.
+Use of window coverings, shades, or tinting your windows, is recommended to slow this process.

 SUBFLOORS NEED TO BE CLEAN - FLAT - DRY:

 CLEAN

 Free from contaminants including but not limited to: oil, grease, parting compounds, chemical contaminants, sealing and curing agents, paint, drywall compound, old adhesives such as cutback, solvents, and loose or broken patching agents and other foreign materials that might prevent adhesive bond (refer to the adhesive technical data sheet / install guide).
 Free from particles including but not limited to: dust, dirt, and grit.